Aranyani01/ZilliLOOT/README.md

 # ZilliLootNFT: Adventure Gear on Zilliqa Network

-Loot is randomized adventurer gear generated and stored on chain.
+ZilliLoot is a unique and randomized adventurer gear generated and stored on chain.
 Stats, images, and other functionality are intentionally omitted for others to interpret.
 This is a text based adventure which would serve the basis of the original video game.
-Feel free to use Loot in any way you want.
+Feel free to use ZilliLoot in any way you want.

+Three lists have been added: "items" , "descriptors" , "descriptors2" with 24 items each.
+These descriptors can be used   to create unique randomized gear for each person minting an nft using

+24*24*24 = 13,824 unique items of a adventure gear can be minted using just this one contract!
+Some of the unique never seen before NFTs that can be minted using this contract includes:

+*inevitable ice axe of the righteous surging* *guardian gecko with invisible path to glory* *treacherous helmet of evolved zombies*
+*hippie pyromancer at the edge of reality*

+These serve as great imagination starting point for multiple metaverses that we expect will be built using these adventure gear.

+To make this possible we have modified nft minting procedure as well as transition to link the tokenuri to specific characteristics of the adventure gear.
+Please have a look at our file references/ZilliLootNFT.scilla